 Have you been blacklisted in Thailand?
-With the military government of Thailand stiffening the fight in stopping undesirable foreigners from visiting the country, more and more people are on a blacklist in Thailand.
-Once you have a blacklist in Thailand for an overstay in Thailand, you may not enter the country for any reason until the term for your blacklist is over.
+With the military government of Thailand stiffening the fight in stopping undesirable foreigners from visiting the country.
+Many more and more people are on a blacklist in Thailand.
+Once you have a blacklist in Thailand for an overstay in Thailand, you may not enter the country for any reason.
+Well until the term for your blacklisting is over.
 If blacklisted permanently, you can never enter Thailand again.

-Most foreigners end up being on a blacklist in Thailand for committing crimes, but recently many have ended up on a blacklist for overstaying their visas.
-Although it is still considered a crime in Thailand, it is a much lesser crime compared to stealing or any drug related crimes and any illegal business practices that get other people banned from the Kingdom.
+Most foreigners end up being on a blacklist in Thailand for committing crimes.
+But recently many have ended up on a blacklist for overstaying their visas.
+Although it is still considered a crime in Thailand, it is a much lesser crime compared to stealing or any drug related crimes.
+This or any illegal business practices that get other people banned from the Kingdom for life.

-For those who have been placed in the Thai blacklist for a specific period of time, you will be allowed to re-enter the Kingdom once the specified period is over.
-But it is highly advised to contact the Thai Immigration Office prior to getting yourself into a plane headed to Thailand because usually you have to submit a request for permission to re-enter Thailand again.
+For those who have been placed in the Thai blacklist for a specific period of time.
+You will be allowed to re-enter the Kingdom once the specified period is over.
+But it is highly advised to contact the Thai Immigration Office prior to getting yourself into a plane headed to Thailand.
+This because usually you have to submit a request for permission to re-enter Thailand again.

-If you have not tried to return or enter Thailand illegally, or had any other legal troubles in other countries during the blacklist period, then it would be almost certain that you will be approved for re-entry in Thailand.
+If you have not tried to return or enter Thailand illegally.
+That or had any other legal troubles in other countries during the blacklist period.
+Then it would be almost certain that you will be approved for re-entry in Thailand.

-It is highly recommended to take the necessary steps to renew or extend your visa the day before you’re scheduled to leave Thailand.
+It is highly recommended to take the necessary steps to renew or extend your visa.
+This the day before you’re scheduled to leave Thailand.
 For most foreigners, border runs are a popular option.
-Crossing the border to neighbouring countries and returning to Thailand the next day will grant you a new visa on arrival, giving you more days to continue wandering across Thailand.
+Crossing the border to neighbouring countries and returning to Thailand the next day will grant you a new visa on arrival.
+This giving you a few more days to continue wandering across Thailand.

 If you have a Thai visa (not a visa waiver) then you can extend your visa simpler and cheaper by visiting the nearest immigration office.
 The processing fee is 1,900 Baht for extending your visa for up to 30 days, and you will only be required your passport and duly filled up form.
 But take note that extending your visa by the above mentioned methods is not always possible, it still depends on the discretion of the immigration officer handling your case.
 A passport full of stamps from extensions and visa runs would risk your chance of being allowed to enter Thailand.